WebSynergia/guides/README.md

 * Prefer question mark (?) for methods’ names returning boolean over containing is (valid? over is_valid)
 * Make methods private unless it needs to be public
 * Prever new Ruby (since 1.9) hash syntax over hash rockets
+* Prefer if ! over unless
+* Don’t use unless...else
+* Don’t use double negations (unless .blank?)
 * Avoid using instance variables directly – use attribute readers / writers and make these methods private unless it is necessary to make them public, e.g.

 ``` ruby